 The Company has a service agreement with the Founder, including access to aircrafts and a property.
-Total expense for this service, which is included in "General and administrative expenses" in the unaudited Condensed Consolidated Statements of Operations, was \$0.2 million and \$0.1 million for the three months ended March 31, 2021 and 2020, respectively.
-There were no amounts outstanding at March 31, 2021 or December 31, 2020.
+Total expense for this service, which is included in "General and administrative expenses" in the unaudited Condensed Consolidated Statements of Operations, was \$0.3 million and \$0.5 million for the three and six months ended June 30, 2021, respectively, and \$0.1 million and \$0.2 million for the three and six months ended June 30, 2020, respectively.
+There wereno amounts outstanding at June 30, 2021 or December 31, 2020.
 On May 31, 2020, the Company amended the monthly fee and added services in this service agreement with the Founder.

-Shift4 Payments, LLC incurred management fees to its respective shareholders, prior to the IPO, which is included in "Professional fees" in the unaudited Condensed Consolidated Statements of Operations, of \$0.5 million for the three months ended March 31, 2020.
+Shift4 Payments, LLC incurred management fees to its respective shareholders, prior to the IPO, which is included in "Professional fees" in the unaudited Condensed Consolidated Statements of Operations, of \$0.3 million and \$0.8 million for the three and six months ended June 30, 2020, respectively

 The Company incurred \$1.2 million and \$1.0 million in costs associated with the September 2020 and December 2020 Follow-on Offerings, respectively, that are reimbursable by Searchlight, and are included in "Accounts receivable, net" in the Consolidated Balance Sheets at December 31, 2020.
-The total receivable of \$2.2 million was paid as of March 31, 2021.
+The total receivable of \$2.2 million was paid in the first quarter of 2021.

 In February 2021, the Company accepted the transfer of the right to select a participant for one seat on board Inspiration4, the first all-civilian mission to space, from the Founder, who is also the commander of the mission.
-The right was transferred to the Company as a non-cash contribution and was recorded at its estimated fair value of \$2.1 million in "Additional paid-in capital" on the Company's unaudited Condensed Consolidated Balance Sheets as of March 31, 2021, and expensed within "Advertising and marketing" on the unaudited Condensed Consolidated Statements of Operations in March 2021 when the participant was selected for the mission through a contest held by the Company.
+The right was transferred to the Company as a non-cash contribution and recorded at its estimated fair value of \$2.1 million in "Additional paid-in capital" on the Company's unaudited Condensed Consolidated Balance Sheets as of June 30, 2021, and expensed within "Advertising and marketing" on the unaudited Condensed Consolidated Statements of Operations in March 2021 when the participant was selected for the mission through a contest held by the Company.

-In the first quarter of 2021, the Company incurred a significant amount of nonrecurring expenses to integrate, rebrand and promote 3dcart to Shift4Shop in conjunction with the Inspiration4 announcement.
+In the six months ended June 30, 2021, the Company incurred a significant amount of nonrecurring expenses to integrate, rebrand and promote 3dcart to Shift4Shop in conjunction with the Inspiration4 announcement.
 The Company leveraged this unique opportunity to deploy Shift4Shop and promote the Shift4 brand as a whole.
 A portion of these expenses represented a combined marketing and promotion effort designed to bring attention to both Shift4Shop and the Inspiration4 mission.
-Management performed a review of the expenses and determined that certain expenses were directly associated with the mission and will subsequently be reimbursed by the Founder.
-The Company recognized a receivable from the Founder of \$0.8 million, which was recorded as "Accounts receivable" on the Company's unaudited Condensed Consolidated Balance Sheets as of March 31, 2021.
-The total receivable of \$0.8 million was repaid in April 2021.
+Management performed a review of the expenses and determined that certain expenses, totaling \$0.8 million, were directly associated with the mission and were reimbursed by the Founder as of June 30, 2021.

-Rook entered into a margin loan agreement in September 2020, the September 2020 Margin Loan, pursuant to which it pledged LLC Interests and shares of the Company's Class A and Class B common stock (collectively, Rook Units) to secure a margin loan.
-If Rook were to default on its obligations under the margin loan and fail to cure such default, the lender would have the right to exchange and sell up to 15,227,181 Rook units to satisfy Rook's obligation.
+Rook entered into a margin loan agreement in September 2020, ("September 2020 Margin Loan"), pursuant to which it pledged LLC Interests and shares of the Company's Class A and Class B common stock (collectively, "Rook Units") to secure a margin loan.
 The September 2020 Margin Loan was repaid in March 2021.

-Rook entered into a margin loan agreement, replacing the September 2020 Margin Loan, in March 2021, or the March 2021 Margin Loan, pursuant to which it pledged LLC Interests and shares of the Company's Class A and Class B common stock (collectively, Rook Units) to secure a margin loan.
-If Rook were to default on its obligations under the margin loan and fail to cure such default, the lender would have the right to exchange and sell up to 10,000,000 Rook units to satisfy Rook's obligation.
+Rook entered into a margin loan agreement, replacing the September 2020 Margin Loan, in March 2021 ("March 2021 Margin Loan"), pursuant to which it pledged Rook Units to secure a margin loan.
+If Rook were to default on its obligations under the margin loan and fail to cure such default, the lender would have the right to exchange and sell up to 10,000,000 Rook units for an equal number of the Company's Class A common stock to satisfy Rook's obligation.